HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 ### Step 8: Personally Identifiable Information and safety controls

-Additionally, regarding PII (Personally Identifiable Information) and safety controls, buidlers have the ability to implement specific measures through the Webhook functionality.
+Additionally, regarding PII (Personally Identifiable Information) and safety controls, builders have the ability to implement specific measures through the Webhook functionality.
 This enables the detection of personal data within the information processed by the AI.
 Depending on the use case, you can choose to anonymize this data or not.
 Furthermore, you can integrate custom safety controls tailored to their specific solutions, enhancing the security and compliance of the system.
 This capability ensures that the handling of sensitive data is both flexible and aligned with organizational needs and regulatory requirements.

 ### Step 9: Monitoring and Maintenance